 @stylexjs/unplugin

 Universal bundler plugin for StyleX built on top of unplugin.
 It compiles StyleX modules, aggregates the generated CSS, and appends the result to an emitted CSS asset (or creates stylex.css as a fallback).
-Adapters are available for Vite/Rollup, Webpack/Rspack, and esbuild.
+Adapters are available for Vite/Rollup, Webpack/Rspack, esbuild, and Bun.

 Usage by bundler